equinor/radix-public-site/public-site/docs/src/start/radix-concepts/index.md

 The components of an application don't need to share aspects like coding language, runtime, or system resources — they are just running processes.
 But within an application, components should in principle relate closely by communicating with each other.

 The basic configuration for an application (the _application registration_) is composed of a **name**, the URL of a **GitHub repository**, and **access control** configuration (i.e. which Active Directory groups can administer the application in Radix).
-The remainder of the configuration is provided by the [`radixconfig.yaml`](../../references/reference-radix-config/), which is kept in the root of the application GitHub repository.
+The remaining of the configuration is provided by the [`radixconfig.yaml`](../../references/reference-radix-config/), which is kept in the root of the application GitHub repository.

 ## Environment